 The city of Bergen and the Haukeland universityhospital is a major HEMS hub and think-tank in Norway.
 The authors Heradstveit et al obtained data from 575 HEMS patients who suffered non-traumatic cardiac arrest.
 All patients had cardiac arrest on HEMS arrival and achieved ROSC or were pronounced dead on scene.
 All were intubated and had ETCO2 recordings.

 Factors that were subsequently related to ETCO2 measurements were initial heart rhythm, cause of arrest, presence of bystander CPR, ROSC or no ROSC.
+CPR is important in this case and should be done by medical staff.
+CPR Class in Fort Worth is specially composed for medical staff who wants to advance the knowledge.

 Average ETCO2-levels related to cause and ROSC are summarised in table 2 on your right.